In the same year, more than 7,000 individuals sadly lost their lives to an alcohol-related disease.

 If doctors deem it necessary, the individual displaying the symptoms of alcohol poisoning may need to have their stomach pumped.
-This will ultimately flush any toxins and alcohol from their digestive system and prevent greater levels of alcohol entering the bloodstream.
+This will ultimately flush any toxins and alcohol from their digestive system and prevent greater levels of alcohol from entering the bloodstream.

 Reducing The Risk Of Alcohol Poisoning

 While many individuals do not give alcohol poisoning a second thought, as determined above, alcohol poisoning is a severe illness that impairs an individual’s life.
-Although the symptoms of alcohol poisoning can be alleviated through the employment of medical treatment, alcohol poisoning can have long term ramifications on an individual’s life.
+Although the symptoms of alcohol poisoning can be alleviated through the employment of medical treatment, alcohol poisoning can have long-term ramifications on an individual’s life.